A Compact Source of Positron Beams with Small Thermal Emittance: Acknowledgements

 \section{Acknowledgements}

 Many individuals helped to provide background on positron sources for this project.
 We thank Dirk Peter Van Der Werf, Samuel Niang, and Laszlo Liszkay for showing us the GBAR experiment at CERN.
 Thank you to David Cooke, David Cassidy, Allen Mills, and Cliff Surko for background on positrons from electrostatic traps.
 Thank you to Pietro Musumeci for background on UED systems.
 Klaus Floettman and Bas van der Geer provided input on simulations in ASTRA and GPT, respectively.
 Thank you to the AWAKE electron source group Seongyeol Kim, Mohsen Dayyani Kelisani, Steffen Doebert, and Edda Gschwendtner from CERN for their useful discussions and support.
+Work supported by the U.S. Department of Energy, United States under Contract No. DE-AC02-76SF00515.